Recovery Boundaries: When Habit Guidance Is Not Enough

 Routine lane The issue looks like drift, inconsistency, timing problems, lower follow-through, or a week that got overloaded.
 Use the appropriate reset guide, keep the plan smaller, and review the pattern after a few days.

-Needs-care-soon lane Symptoms, repeated failed resets, unusual fatigue, worsening pain, or medication and health-history factors are changing the answer.
+Needs-care-soon lane Symptoms, repeated failed resets, unusual fatigue, worsening pain, or clinician-directed and health-history factors are changing the answer.
 Stop relying on general habit advice as the only plan and set up appropriate licensed follow-up.

 Urgent lane Safety feels unclear, symptoms are severe, or the question is obviously beyond a general educational page.
 Use urgent or emergency care pathways rather than continuing with self-guided routine adjustments.